Creating a Career Development Plan: Tips and Strategies

 Create an outline of an Action Plan

-When you’ve created your short-term career plan, you should create your own list of actions that are necessary to accomplish each desired goal.
+When you’ve created your short-term career development plan, make a list of actionable steps that are necessary to accomplish each desired goal.

-A plan of action outlines the specific training programs, learning resources including coaching sessions and mentors that aid in the process of professional development.
+An action plan outlines specific educational programs, resources for learning such as coaching sessions or mentors who will aid in the process of professional development.

 Implement Your Plan

-Make time for yourself each week.
-Spend a minimum of a couple of hours weekly in focusing on personal growth objectives outlined.
-This could include attending classes or discussion groups surrounding your area of work or actively experimenting with creative methods at work regularly.
+Put in the time every week.
+Devote at minimum a couple of hours per week on the personal growth goals that you have set out – this could include attending classes or discussions in your area of employment or actively trying creative methods at work regularly.

 | Benefits of Creating a Career Development Plan |